hrzndhrn/xema/README.md

 For now, Xema supports the features documented in draft 04, 06, and 07 of the JSON-Schema specification.

-Xema allows you to annotate and validate elixir data structures.
+Xema allows you to annotate and validate Elixir data structures.

 If you search for a real JSON Schema validator give [JsonXema](https://github.com/hrzndhrn/json_xema) a try.